 Winston County High Point Trip Report

-Area One is to the east soon after passing the Union Hill Church.
-The map shows an oddly shaped,
+Area one is off to the east soon after Union Hill Church.
+The map depiction here is oddly shaped, almost

-Area Two is a third of a mile up the road, prior to a curve and across the street from two old, gray silos with
+Area two is a third of a mile up the road, prior to a curve and across the street from two old, grey silos with

 the faded inscription "Butler".
 You can easily wander this field without fearing you are infringing on